gamozolabs/rv32i_jit/README.md

 single-threaded basic C code should build and run in this environment.
 It's up to you to define your syscalls as needed.

+# Generating a FELF

+Once you have an ELF you want to run in this environment, just use my other project `https://github.com/gamozolabs/elfloader` and pass the `--perms` flag to it to generate a FELF0002 with permissions.

 # Features

 - Byte-level permissions (can add ASAN-level protections to binary code)